 Train Your Dog to Go Up and Down the Stairs

-Edited by Mian Sheilette Ong, Anonymous, Lynn, Jen M and 2 others
+Edited by Mian Sheilette Ong, Lynn, Jen M, Doug Collins and 1 other

 Are you tired of carrying your dog up and down the stairs, or just leaving your dog downstairs while you and your kids enjoy yourselves upstairs?
 Training your dog to go up and down the stairs will help your dog be more comfortable around the house.
 Your dog will also be able to join you in outdoor activities involving stairs.
 A lot of dogs are afraid of going up and down stairs.
 As a responsible and considerate dog owner, you should help your dog conquer his or her fear.
 It's part of helping your furry companion become mentally healthy.
 The less fearful your dog, the less behavioral problems you'll have to deal with.
 Making your dog less fearful will make your dog more confident.
 Younger dogs often experience this fear, so stair training will definitely help as your dog develops.
 Once your dog gets the hang of the stairs, you won't have to worry about your dog being left out anymore.